How to Hire Faster: 10 Effective Strategies

 Employees referred to your company by existing staff members are more likely to stick with your business for longer, reducing turnover rates.

-Encourage current employees to refer qualified candidates to your business by rewarding them with perks and incentives when they do.
+To get the best results, encourage current employees to refer qualified candidates to your business by rewarding them with perks and incentives.
 Provide them with the information they need to determine whether their friends and connections are the right fit for the role.

 Your referral programs will reduce your recruitment costs and the time you spend searching for qualified candidates while boosting the quality of new hires.